I have had occasion to be thinking a lot in the past week about anger.

 I found myself doing this over trivial things.
 For example, I was in a Dunkin’ Donuts/Baksin Robbins store and ordered ice cream for me and my older son.
 The guy behind the counter said, “That’s two ice coffees, right?”
-I said angrily and loudly, “No!
+I answered angrily and loudly, “No!
 I said ice CREAM.”

 There were other, more serious incidents this week of me losing my temper or expressing displeasure.
 One was with a company for messing up the shipment of items I had ordered, so that they didn’t arrive on time (it was totally their fault); another one was with a professional person whom I know on a provider-client basis; and I had disagreements with members of my immediate family.